tc39/proposal-shadowrealm/explainer.md

 Asynchronous communication is a deal-breaker for many use cases.
 It usually just adds complexity for cases where a same-process Realm is sufficient.
 It's also very important that values can be immediately shared.
 Other communications require data to be stringified before it's sent back and forth.

-Another goal for Realms is to provide a _lightweight funcionality_ - optimistically! - instead of creating iframes or Workers.
+It would be good to provide a _lightweight funcionality_ - optimistically! - instead of creating iframes or Workers.

+The functionalities of the VM module in Node can also be standardized here.

 There are various examples where Realms can be used to avoid this: